- Where can I find you across the web?

 What C Programming books do you recommend?

 From my experience I used these books.
 You can find them online or often at your local library.

 “The C Programming Language – Brian W. Kernighan & Dennis M. Ritchie“

 This book is one of the most prevalent books for programming.
 It’s easy to come across in local libraries and or college campus libraries.
 You can also buy the book online new or used for low cost.

 “Expert C Programming: Deep C Secrets – Peter Van Der Linden“

 First off, this book has an awesome fish on the front of it, so that’s a bonus.
 This book offers some in depth and quality insights into proper usage of the language.
 It strengthened my understanding of API design and theory.
 For anyone planning on using C heavily or in a very stability important environment, this is a must read.

 What books do you recommend for Game Engine Development?

 Unfortunately there aren’t a large number of books that go over game engines in complete.
-Game Engines are fairly large projects in themselves, which contain many components which are full size projects.
+Game Engines are fairly large projects in themselves, which contain many components which are full size projects in themselves.
 All of these different components have to work together in unison, which adds another level of difficulty without the proper knowledge.
 I encourage you to explore books for each specific part of a game engine (i.e rendering, audio, collision, networking, etc).

 “Game Engine Architecture, Second Edition – Jason Gregory“